open-contracting/standard-development-handbook/docs/systems/github.md

 ### Automatically closing issues with pull requests

-When creating a pull request that fixes one or more issues, add the text "fixes #42" or "closes #42" in the pull request's description so that GitHub [automatically closes the issues when the pull request is merged](https://help.github.com/articles/closing-issues-using-keywords/).
+When creating a pull request that fixes one or more issues, add the text "fixes #42" or "closes #42" in the pull request's description so that GitHub [automatically closes them after merging](https://help.github.com/articles/closing-issues-using-keywords/).

 ### Manually closing issues

 All issues should be closed with a brief rationale.
-This comment makes it easy to understand what happened and affords participants an opportunity to engage with the rationale.
-Examples of simple rationales are:
+This makes it easy to understand what happened and affords participants an opportunity to engage with the rationale.
+For example:

 * "Resolved in the above commit" if there's a commit referencing the issue that appears nearby
 * "Resolved in the [name] extension" with a link to the extension that was created